SnehaGhodke01/FNP-Sales-Analysis/README.md

-# FNP-Sales-Analysis
-An interactive sales analysis dashboard for Ferns N Petals (FNP) built to track revenue, orders, and customer trends using dynamic visualizations.
-Helps identify top products, seasonal patterns, and business insights to support data-driven decision-making.

 Ferns N Petals (FNP) Sales Analysis Dashboard
 This repository contains a comprehensive data analysis project focused on the sales performance of Ferns N Petals (FNP).
 The project utilizes a dynamic dashboard to visualize key business metrics, seasonal trends, and product performance.